Growing Partnerships and Programs

 Minnesota began by moving the administration of the program from DEED to DHS.
 This approach better leveraged the strengths of each agency: allowing DEED to continue to provide strategic guidance about SNAP E&T as part of the State’s workforce development strategy, while permitting DHS to ensure that SNAP E&T was designed to meet the unique needs of SNAP participants.

-After developing a thorough Strategic Plan, developed in concert with stakeholders, Minnesota began laying the foundation for a new SNAP E&T program focused on delivering services through third-party providers and opening the program up to non-ABAWDs on a voluntary basis.
+After developing a thorough Strategic Plan, developed in coordination with stakeholders, Minnesota began laying the foundation for a new SNAP E&T program focused on delivering services through third-party providers and opening the program up to non-ABAWDs on a voluntary basis.